The Gambia–Taiwan relations

-Gambia–Taiwan relations refers to the historical relationship between Gambia and Republic of China (ROC).
+Gambia–Taiwan relations refers to the historical relationship between The Gambia and Republic of China (ROC).
 Gambia officially recognized Taiwan in 1996 and the People's Republic of China ended recognition for Gambia.
 On 14 November 2013, Gambian President Yahya Jammeh announced the breaking of diplomatic ties with Taiwan.
 ROC President Ma Ying-jeou officially terminated ties with Gambia on 18 November 2013 as a response.